-The school organises the additional support for learning into 3 different levels (also called waves).
+The school organises the additional support for learning into 3 different levels.

-Wave 1 (Universal): describes quality inclusive teaching which takes into account the learning needs of all the children in the classroom.
+Quality Inclusive Teaching which takes into account the learning needs of all the children in the classroom.
 This includes providing differentiated work and creating an inclusive learning environment, with the support of Teaching Assistants.

-Wave 2 (Targeted): describes specific, additional and time-limited interventions provided for some children who need help to accelerate their progress to enable them to work towards or above age-related expectations.
-Wave 2 interventions are often targeted at a group of children with similar needs.
+Specific, time-limited interventions provided for some children who need help to accelerate their progress to enable them to work towards or above age-related expectations.
+Interventions are often targeted at a group of children with similar needs.

-Wave 3 (Specialist): describes targeted provision for a minority of children where it is necessary to provide highly tailored intervention to accelerate progress or enable children to achieve their potential.
+Targeted Provision for a minority of children where it is necessary to provide highly tailored intervention to accelerate progress or enable children to achieve their potential.
 This may include specialist interventions/support from outside agencies.